Monday August 2, 2021

 At Hostinger, one of the ways we strive for psychological safety is through pulse surveys.
 We send them regularly to employees’ to check on their openness to taking risks, dependability on fellow colleagues, understanding of team structure, and job satisfaction.
 Doing so enables us to understand which areas we need to improve.
 Each team leader will get access to the results, so they can have an open conversation on how to support their members’ needs better.

 “Not everything is going to be the black-and-white way that you see things.
 You have to be open to change, open to understanding, and welcoming to anything that isn’t the ‘norm’ to you,” says Emma.
 As such, leading with compassion is important.
 This can show up as actively listening without preconceived judgments or delivering feedback without blaming the other person.
-Besides smoothening communication, doing so can build ownership and get rid of any accumulated anxiety.
+Besides smoothening communication, doing so can increase ownership and get rid of any accumulated anxiety.

 On a related note, avoid taking things personally when receiving criticism.
 During a feedback session, focus on overcoming the problem and finding a win-win solution.